How To Choose the Best Consumer Wearable for your Research

 Certain participant groups may find the straps or belts provided by some devices too short or long to wear comfortably.
 While Oura rings can provide added comfort as they are usually custom-fit, this also means that it could be more challenging to reuse the rings with additional participants, leading to increased costs.

 A project with adolescent participants may prioritize aesthetics since young people may be unwilling to wear a device if they feel it is unfashionable or draws unwanted attention.
-As an example, the ACTIVATE study for teens with type 1 diabetes is using the Garmin Vivosmart 4--a small and discreet smartwatch--with their teenage participants.
+As an example, the ACTIVATE study for teens with type 1 diabetes used the Garmin Vivosmart 4--a small and discreet smartwatch--with their teenage participants.

 2. Metrics and Study Design